alehkot/druphpet/README.md

 _Experimental_ status means that packages are installed, but not yet customizable as stable.
 To enable _experimental_ support, adjust the 'experimental' setting in `puphpet/config.yaml`.

+## Local overrides
+`puphpet/local.config.yaml` can be used to set overrides for default configuration from `puphpet/config.yaml`.

 ## Defaults
 **Hosts**